 When you’re finished, run your hand all over your scalp to check for missed spots.

 6. I’m Not Ready Yet.
 What about hair loss treatments?

 The market is flooded with hair loss treatments, some of them a bit on the snake oil side, while many are legit.
-If you’re still in the early stages of hair loss, then hair loss treatments are worth considering.
+If you’re still in the early stages of hair loss, then hair loss treatments and hair loss prevention shampoos are worth considering.